Feast III: The Happy Finish

 Feast III: The Happy Finish is a 2009 American horror comedy film and the third and final installment of the Feast trilogy.
-The film was released, direct to DVD, on February 17, 2009.
+The film was released directly to DVD on February 17, 2009.

 Plot

-Honey Pie is mauled and beheaded by a monster, who quickly digests and excretes her head.
+Honey Pie is mauled and beheaded by a monster, which quickly digests and excretes her head.
 Lightning survived the explosion near him and stumbles off.
-The remaining survivors (Biker Queen, Tat Girl, Tit Girl, Secrets, Bartender, Slasher and Greg, now with a pipe lodged in his head) are then attacked by monsters on the roof of the building that they are hiding on.
-Thunder is seen still alive and crawling away after being disemboweled, but is run over by a man named Shitkicker.
+The remaining survivors (Biker Queen, Tat Girl, Tit Girl, Secrets, Bartender, Slasher, and Greg, now with a pipe lodged in his head) are then attacked by monsters on the roof of the building where they are hiding.
+Thunder is seen still alive and crawling away after being disemboweled but is run over by a man named Shitkicker.

 Shitkicker smashes open the front door of the police station and enters.
-The rooftop survivors make their way to the jail, where Hobo attempts to kill them, but gets beaten by the biker girls.
+The rooftop survivors make their way to the jail, where Hobo attempts to kill them but gets beaten by the biker girls.
 Greg reveals that Slasher has a lot of used cars that the survivors can use to escape.
 Shitkicker is accidentally shot in the head by Secrets.
 The gunshot alerts the monsters, who enter the police station.
 The group then decides to run to the used car lot.